Mari, Punjab

 Mari (ماڑی) is a village and union council of Mianwali District in the Punjab province of Pakistan.
 It is also known as "Old Mari Indus".

-The Mari is situated 2 kilometers from Mari Indus town on bank of the Indus River.
-It is located at 32°57'32N 71°35'7E and has an altitude of 234 m (770 ft).
+Mari is situated 2 kilometers from Mari Indus town on the bank of the Indus River.
+It is located at 32°57'32N 71°35'7E at an altitude of 234 m (770 ft).
 This village is famous for its historic ruins of Hindu civilization.